-BIKES AT SCHOOL (Grades 3rd-6th):
+BIKES & SCOOTERS AT SCHOOL (Grades 3rd-6th):

 All bikes must be securely locked (space is limited) during the day and must be walked on and off campus.
-Bike privileges will be taken away if rules are not followed.
-Skates, skateboards, and scooters are not allowed and will be taken away and held until an adult picks it up.
-Remember, there is only a limited amount of bike spaces, and it is the law that ALL students wear safety helmets.
+Scooters are allowed and must be walked on and off campus.
+Bike and/or scooter privileges will be taken away if rules are not followed.
+Skates, and skateboards are not allowed and will be taken away and held until an adult picks it up.
+Remember, there is only a limited amount of bike spaces, and it is the law that ALL students wear safety helmets when riding a bicycle or a scooter.